LoggingNewMemory/EnCorinVest/README.md

 - Phoenix (Include Disable Thermal)
 - Ubur-Ubur (Include Fast Charge)
 - Core (Only EnCorinVest)
+- Lite (Core, but without system.prop) (Use this if you face bootloop)

 How to use?
 - Install Module